 If possible, choosing a site near a playground or open field allows space for kids to play within sight of the parents.
 Meeting other children is part of the fun of camping, and these communal places offer a safe place for kids to run off some steam.

-Tips for Camping with Children
+Tips for a Camping Trip with Children

 Parents need to remember that, even while on holiday, small children still need to have their routines and schedules.
 For the most part, adhering to their regular schedules as much as possible will keep everyone from getting tired and grouchy.
 Parents should strive to serve meals and snacks on schedule.
 Likewise, keeping naps and bedtimes consistent with those at home will help children thrive during their camping adventures.